 There are a few different types of loans you can qualify for from the government.
 All of these have the advantages listed above, but you’ll need to meet different requirements to qualify.

 Commonly referred to as Stafford Loans, Direct Loans are aptly named because they come directly from the U.S. government.
 In 2018, the government stopped one of its Direct Loan programs called the Perkins Loan, which was for students with exceptional financial need.
 If you have a previous loan from this program, you’ll need to begin repaying it within 9 months after you leave school.
 There are three types of Direct Loans still available:

 Both undergraduate and graduate students who don’t have enough financial need can qualify for a Direct Unsubsidized Loan.
 Undergraduate students can borrow up to $12,500 a year, while graduate students are able to get up to $20,500.
 These loans require you to pay the interest that builds while you’re still in school.
-As of 2019, the interest rate is a fixed 4.53% of undergrads and 6.08% for graduate students.
+As of 2022, the interest rate is a fixed 4.99% for undergrads and 6.54% for graduate students.

 If you still need funding, many private loans are available through lenders such as banks, credit unions, state agencies, and schools.
 However, these typically offer fewer options for how to make repayments and many of them require payments to begin while you’re still in school.
 What’s more, these loans often come with much higher interest rates that could increase over time.
 Students without excellent credit might be offered loans with rates that could end up costing more than double the amount originally borrowed, so approach these loans with caution.